vidd01/Sales-project/README.md

 ## Conclusion
 - In conclusion, food and automotive products have higher sales compared to other retail categories, while most categories experienced minor growth.
 - Auto and food/beverage retailers have higher sales than general merchandise retailers, and there has been a consistent upward trend in food/beverage and automobile sales.
-- While some retail categories experienced declines or fluctuations, others have same growth over time.
+- While some retail categories experienced declines or fluctuations, others have the same growth over time.

+## Key takeaways from this project
+### What did I learn from this project?
+I learned which retail sector has higher sales and which has least.
+### What were some challenges that I faced during the project?
+Getting the dataset was challenging as also finding similar datasets of the population to compare the sales.
+### What are some real-life use cases?
+It helps the targeted audience to focus on their weakness and improve that sector.